IronManRust/typescript-react-demo/api/README.md

 ---

-This folder contains a mock API used to power the UI.
+This folder contains a mock API - using a technology such as [json-server](https://github.com/typicode/json-server) - that may be used to power the UI.

-## TODO List

-* Setup [json-server](https://www.npmjs.com/package/json-server) for mock API.